ofux/Digger-Documentation/README.md

 To enable Digger NavMeshComponents at runtime, you **must** add `DiggerNavMeshRuntime` component in your scene(s).
 The easiest way to do this is to click on *Tools > Digger > Setup NavMeshComponents* menu.
 This will add the DiggerNavMeshRuntime component to the "Digger Master Runtime" object.

 ### Use

+Digger NavMesh updater relies entirely on Unity's NavMeshSurface component.
+You should **NOT** bake any NavMesh using the classical AI > Navigation window because it will not be updated by Digger.

 **First, you need at least one NavMeshSurface** in your scene as Digger entirely relies on it.
 See [NavMeshComponents documentation](https://github.com/Unity-Technologies/NavMeshComponents) and [NavMeshComponents Unity's tutorial](https://unity3d.com/fr/learn/tutorials/topics/navigation/navmeshsurface-component) for more information.
 You can also find some help by searching the web.